vapoursynth/vapoursynth/doc/installation.rst

    * Sphinx for the documentation (optional)

-   * libass and ffmpeg for the Subtext plugin (optional)
+   * iconv, libass, and ffmpeg for the Subtext plugin (optional)

    * ImageMagick 7 for the Imwri plugin (optional)